 When donors make a gift through a charitable lead trust, the nonprofit gets a fixed income stream.
 Lead trusts are the opposite of a charitable remainder trust.
 However, they are also fixed to a specific term length or the donor’s lifetime.
-When the term ends, the assets go back to the donor or their beneficiaries instead of the nonprofit.
-Lead trusts are a great way for nonprofits to diversify their funding channels and ensure they have a set amount coming in each year.
+When the term ends, the assets return to the donor or their beneficiaries instead of the nonprofit.
+Lead trusts are an excellent way for nonprofits to diversify their funding channels and ensure they have a set amount coming in each year.

 For donors, charitable lead trusts can reduce estate taxes, while still transferring wealth to their heirs.
-Because the primary benefit is to reduce estate taxes, these types of planned gifts are best for wealthy donors with significant estates.
+Because the primary benefit is reducing estate taxes, these planned gifts are best for wealthy donors with significant estates.